 Diagnosis is based on clinical history and characteristic histological findings.
 A variety of methods may be used to diagnose H pylori infection.

-Presence of suspicious features suggestive of upper GI malignancy requires urgent endoscopy.
+Presence of suspicious features suggestive of upper gastrointestinal (GI) malignancy requires urgent endoscopy under appropriate clinical conditions.
 These include GI bleeding, anaemia, early satiety, unexplained weight loss (>10% body weight), progressive dysphagia, odynophagia, or persistent vomiting.

 Treatment depends on the aetiology.
-Options include H pylori-eradication therapy, reduction of NSAIDs or alcohol exposure, and symptomatic therapy with histamine-2 antagonists and/or proton-pump inhibitors.
+Options include H pylori-eradication therapy, reduction of NSAIDs or alcohol exposure, and symptomatic therapy with H₂ antagonists and/or proton-pump inhibitors.